withparadox2/withparadox2.github.io/_posts/2020-06-04-restore-accurate-locations-of-slowly.md

 To know the exact location and do the comparison, I created another account and sent a letter to my main account.
 It's quite easy to extract the accurate location of yourself.

 After signing in my main account, I could see a letter from the newly created account was arriving.
-I modified some code to loop requests for 5000 times and wrote these location data to a text file with one location in a row.
+I modified some code to send requests repeatedly for 5000 times and wrote these location data to a text file with one location in a row.

 ![Locations](/img/post/2020-07-27-restore-accurate-locations-of-slowly/Locations.png)